ipc2023-learning/ipc2023-learning.github.io/index.md

 other authors, which increases reproducibility and helps to turn learning algorithms into off-the-shelve tools.

-Participants will submit two Singularity scripts:
+Participants will submit separate scripts for each submitted learner and planner:

 * `./train DOMAIN TASK_DIR` ("TASK_DIR" contains N tasks from "DOMAIN" in ascending "difficulty")
 * `./plan DOMAIN DK TASK PLAN` ("DK" path contains domain knowledge)